Apr 02, 2025

 Citizen WatchPad, an early smartwatch with advanced features from the early 2000s, showcasing innovation in wearable technology

-Emergence of Smartwatches in the 21st Century
+The Emergence of Smartwatches in the 2000s and 2010s

-Integration of Technology and Functionality
+Integration of Advanced Technology and Multifunctionality

 Conclusion